 THE PROJECT is the result of a long working process.
 It started back in 1978 when I was working in the Cerrado as a cartographer.
 That was when I first came to visit Goiás’ tablelands and the Emas National Park.
 I gazed in wonder at those vast savanna fields.
 That extraordinary sight would inspire me for years to come.

 Later in 2006, it took a new shape.
 My old film-roll camera would gradually be replaced by the advanced technologies of the digital era.
 After a long time away from photography, I began to seriously invest in both training and new equipment.
 Modern times demanded full understanding of the modern photographic processes.

 THE PROJECT has produced 6 books so far.
 Four of them have already been finished.

 Published by ICBC in Goiânia, 2010, "Memórias: boiadeiros do cerrado" – Memories: Cerrado’s Herdsmen –brings together more than 40 photographs and illustrations, a map of the herd routes in the twentieth century, as well as interviews with herdsmen long-established in the backlands of Goiás.
 Copies still available to order now!

-"Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs, expected publication in 2020.
+Expected publication by LL in 2020, "Notas do Isolamento, quase diário de uma epidemia" - Isolation Notes, Almost Diary of an Epidemic" - features 40 color and black-and-white photographs in 96 pages, all about the threat of the corona virus pandemic and its consequences in the daily life of the author.
+Copies soon avaiable to order!

 “Pegadas no Cerrado” – Footprints in the Cerrado – in field work, intends to explore and show all the natural beauties of the southwestern region of the State of Goiás.